Tolicha/gifAppAngular/README.md

 ## Parsing Data

-For parsing the JSON data provided by Giphy's API https://app.quicktype.io has been used.
+For parsing the JSON data provided by Giphy's API, resources from https://app.quicktype.io have been used.

+## Animation with CSS

+For the animations of the results fade-In resources from https://animate.style/ have been used.